 - Update network equipment regularly.

-- Contact an IT provider for tips catered to your business’ specific needs and goals
+- Contact an IT services provider for tips catered to your business’ specific needs and goals.

 Anderson Technologies is a St. Louis IT consulting firm.
 Let us help you weigh the options of wired vs wireless networks for your small business.
-To see if you qualify for a free network audit, email firstname.lastname@example.org or call 314.394.3001 today.
+For more information about a network audit, email firstname.lastname@example.org or call 314.394.3001 today.